NHMDenmark/Mass-Digitizer/documentation/Postpreocessing_openRefine_documentation.md

 - "Text transform on cells in column catalogeddate using expression grel:value.toString('dd/MM/yyyy')"`

 This time we catch any novel family names appearing:
 - Text transform on cells in column family using expression grel:if(cells['rankid'] < 180, '', value)

+Finally it is time to add two columns for ready-to-publish and project-name:
+- A novel column is made with the name 'publish' and the value 'True' signifying that the records are ready for publishing.
+- Another column is needed: 'project' which contains the name 'DaSSCo'.
+This will make it easier to find records from the DaSSCo project.

 #### Lastly reorder the column names to your liking